 Participating in a working community gives dignity and meaning.
 It gives the opportunity to contribute, to be useful, to mean something.
 We create and maintain something together.
 The working community has therapeutic effect on many levels.
 By bringing mindfulness, awareness, to work and activity, we live more in the moment, we get to know ourselves better and we create an opportunity for change in old patterns.
 A consequence of the working community is that the expenses for the retreats members will be kept as low as possible.
 In this way we can maintain a sustainable community where more people can make use of the offer.

-The work at the retreat consists of gardening, planting, harvesting vegetables, maintenance of farm and buildings, carpentry of what the community needs, cleaning public spaces, preparing food and cooking.
+The work at the retreat consists of preparing food, cooking, gardening, planting, forest work, animal care, harvesting vegetables, maintenance of the farm and buildings, carpentry of what the community needs, cleaning public spaces etc.

 We work at a leisurely pace and let the hands do the work that is in front of us, while we observe the mind and feel the movements of the body, the air against the skin and the feet against the ground.
-We work in groups or alone, 4 hours daily from Monday to Saturday.
+We work in groups or alone, aware of our thoughts, words and actions.
 Sunday we rest from work.

 "Silence is essential.
 We need silence just as much as we need air, just as much as plants need light.
 If our minds are crowded with words and thoughts, there is no space for us. ”